If you’re in Dallas, one place you can’t miss out on is the Dallas Farmers Market, just east of Downtown Dallas at 920 S. Harwood Street.

-The Dallas Farmer’s Market has an incredible view of downtown Dallas, and an even more incredible selection of local goods.
+Plus, the Dallas Farmers Market has an incredible view of downtown Dallas and an even more incredible selection of local goods.

 The Dallas Farmers Market is comprised of The Market and The Shed.
 Keep reading for details on each section.

-- The Shed is open on Fridays, Saturdays and Sundays.
-Local vendors flock to The Shed, bringing in their fresh produce and latest handmade products.
+- The Shed is open on Saturdays (9 am to 5 pm), and Sundays (10 am to 5 pm).
+Local vendors flock to this open-air pavilion, bringing their fresh produce and their latest handmade products.